SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 > /!\ The CartService depends on the CatalogService and just like in the Spring Boot example we could have created mocks for calling the Catalog Service, however since our example is already complex, we will simply test it with the CatalogService running.

-## Create an OpenShift Project for the Cart microservice
+## Navigate to OpenShift dev project

 We have already deployed our coolstore monolith, inventory and catalog to OpenShift.
-In this step we will deploy our new Shopping Cart microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices.
+In this step we will deploy our new Shopping Cart microservice for our CoolStore application.

-### 1. Create project

-Create a new project for the cart service:

-`oc new-project ocpuser0XX-cart --display-name="CoolStore Shopping Cart Microservice Application"`

-### 3. Open the OpenShift Web Console

-Open a tab in your browser pointing to the OpenShift Web Console (You should be familiar with it by now!).
-Navigate to the new catalog project overview page, or use the following quick link: `https://$OPENSHIFT_MASTER/console/project/cart/`

-There's nothing there now, but that's about to change.
+From the CodeReady Workspaces Terminal window, navigate back to `ocpuser0XX-coolstore-dev` project by entering the following command:

+`oc project ocpuser0XX-coolstore-dev`

 ## Deploy Cart microservice to OpenShift